charlieperson/CV/README.md

 |-------------|-------------|-------------|-------------|
 [English Tutors Live](https://github.com/charlieperson/etl) | A 3 month (and running) project with [Richard Moss](https://github.com/ric9176/etl) [Dovile Sandaite](https://github.com/DovileSand), a web app built on Rails with a mission to teach people english no matter where they are, or what their timeframe is like. | Ruby on Rails, Active Record, Devise, Bootstrap, tested using RSpec, Shoulda, FactoryGirl, and Capybara
 [WeJammin](https://github.com/charlieperson/weJammin) | A two week project with [Sara Tateno](https://github.com/saratateno), [Angus Whitehead](https://github.com/angusjfw), [Daniela Galeote](https://github.com/DanielaGSB), A collaborative looping machine that allows friends to create live beats together online no matter where in the world they may be | Web Sockets, AngularJS, Tone.js, tested with Protractor and Karma-Jasmine | Check it out here: http://we-jammin.herokuapp.com/
-[Instagram Challenge](https://github.com/charlieperson/instagram-challenge) | Interesting for the time contraints, the challenge was to re-create instagram over a weekend. | Ruby on Rails, ActiveRecord, Omni-Auth, AWS, Bootstrap, tested with Rspec and Capybara.
+[Instagram Challenge](https://github.com/charlieperson/instagram-challenge) | Interesting for the time constraints, the challenge was to re-create Instagram over a weekend. | Ruby on Rails, ActiveRecord, Omni-Auth, AWS, Bootstrap, tested with Rspec and Capybara.
 [WISHD](https://github.com/charlieperson/WISHD) | A project made during a three day hackathon with [Alan Gabbianelli](https://github.com/AlanGabbianelli), [Adam Lancaster](https://github.com/Adzz), [James Borrell](https://github.com/JBorrell) An attempt to make people aware of how much time they waste on social media, and try and make them realize all the other wonderful things they could be doing with their time. | JavaScript, tested with Jasmine.

 ## Experience